JatinVira/duckietown_contrib/DB21/sensors.md

 #### Description

 The Duckiebot DB21 is equipped with a Waveshare Raspberry Pi Camera Module with a fish-eye lens, providing a wide 160-degree field of view.
-This high-quality camera is crucial for capturing detailed images of the robot's environment, which are then used for various computer vision tasks.

 #### Picture